defektive/scryptr/README.md

 ### execute

-  execute descrypted pathload with bash
+  execute descrypted pathload with bash, only do this to things you create or trust can be used to access all your secrets

 ### extract